 Forest Stewardship Plans (shapefiles); Timber Harvest Permitting (shapefiles); Urban Forestry Program (small component) reported as points vs areas because the areas are small (even though several trees might have been planted).
 All data is reported to DNREC's 319 Program.

 Inventory: No Inventory Comments: Forest specific BMPs related to Timber Permits are tracked.

-Background Data: Yes Regular Inspections: No Inspection Frequency: N/A How data is updated: As permits are issued data is entered into the database.
-Once a year the data is rolled up to look for items that were not entered and then the data is archived.
+Background Data: Yes Regular Inspections: No Inspection Frequency: N/A to look for items that were not entered and then the data is archived.